loeffel-io/docs/docs/1.0/makeless-server/directory-structure.md

 │       │── latest
 ```

-## The Serve Directory
+## The Makeless Directory

-The `serve` directory contains the core data of your server.
+The `makeless` directory contains the core data of your server.
 All of your services will be in this directory.

 ### The Deployments Directory

-The `deployments` directory contains the zipped files from your `serve client` - organized by unix timestamps.
+The `deployments` directory contains the zipped files from your `makeless client` - organized by unix timestamps.

 ### The Builds Directory